RF chain: Cumulative noise power

 In receivers, the cumulative gain is set to ensure that the output noise power of the chain at an appropriate level for the signal processing stages that follow.
-For example, the noise level at the input to an analog-to-digital converter (A/D) must not be at too low a level, otherwise the noise (and any signals within it) is not properly characterized (see the section on A/Ds, later).
+For example, the noise level at the input to an analog-to-digital converter (ADC) must not be at too low a level, otherwise the noise (and any signals within it) is not properly characterized (see the section on ADCs, later).
 On the other hand, too high a level results in the loss of dynamic range.

 Other related system properties

 With the basic parameters of the chain determined, other related properties can be derived.

 Second and third order intercept points

-Sometimes performance at high signal levels is defined by means of the “second-order intercept point (I2)” and the “third-order intercept point (I3)”, rather than by the 1 dB compression point.
+Sometimes performance at high signal levels is defined by means of the "second-order intercept point (I2)" and the "third-order intercept point (I3)", rather than by the 1 dB compression point.
 These are notional signal levels which occur in two-signal testing and correspond to the theoretical points where second and third order inter-modulation products achieve the same power level as the output signal.
 The figure illustrates the situation.

 In practice, the intercept levels are never achieved because an amplifier has gone into limiting before they are reached, but they are useful theoretical points from which to predict intercept levels at lower input powers.
 In dB terms, they decrease at twice the rate (IP2) and three times the rate (IP3) of the fundamental signals.

 When products, stage to stage, add incoherently, the cumulative results for these products are derived by similar equations to that for the 1 dB compression point.